We awoke in good time, for today we were leaving our Camperstop, not too far from

-Beside, call me old fashioned if you like, but the eruption of Mount Vesuvius all those years ago which volcanic ash to completely immerse the town and freeze its inhabitants doing whatever it was they were doing the time should be left a private matter.
+Beside, call me old fashioned if you like, but the eruption of Mount Vesuvius all those years ago whose volcanic ash completely immerse the town and freeze its inhabitants doing whatever it was they were doing at the time should be left a private matter.

 Imagine it, you hear this loud thunderous roar and think to yourself 'Hello, sounds like a nasty storm brewing'.
 Just then you feel the need for a bit of a comfort scratch around the old scrotum

 area, when WHOOOSH - buried in ash.
 Thousands of years later some do-gooder discovers you and the rest of the town buried and frozen in time.
-They then squirt hot wax up ypur bottom to preserve your remains before putting you on public display.
+They then squirt hot wax up your bottom to preserve your remains before putting you on public display.
 So a man having

 what he thought was a quick private scratch of the 'ol privates is captured forever, for the entertainment of tourists.
-I tell you, the lack of privacy started long before Facebook.
+I tell you, the end of privacy started long before Facebook.